 "Hearing aids don't just amplify the voice you want to hear — they amplify everything," said Professor Tye-Murray.
 "So maybe a voice is louder, but it's not necessarily clearer."

 "This type of training helps people pull a single voice from the background noise of a crowded restaurant, for example."

-You can request your FREE* hearing test with AudioClinic by clicking here, or to find out more give us a call on 1800 940 984.
+You can request your no cost* hearing test with AudioClinic by clicking here, or to find out more give us a call on 1800 940 984.

 1Washington University in St. Louis, Patients with hearing loss benefit from training with loved one's voice.
 Accessed July, 2016.